idra-lab/idra-lab.github.io/content/event/irim2024/index.md

 #   postcode: '94305'
 #   country: United States

-summary: Join Us at Maker Faire and I-RIM 3D 2024.
+summary: Join us to see our latest and our medical robotics demo.
 # abstract: We are thrilled to announce our participation in the **I-RIM 3D 2024** conference.
 Our team has several exciting activities planned!

 # Talk start and end times.